EQUATIONS CONTAINING VARIABLES UNDER ONE OR MORE RADICALS

 Solve for x using the quadratic formula.

-If the left side of the equation equals the right side of the equation after
+Since the left side of the original equation equals the right side of the original equation after we substituted our solution for x, we have verified that the solution is x=7.

 You can also check the answer by graphing the equation: